-Hypokalemic periodic paralysis is a skeletal muscle disorder characterized by flaccid weakness of limb muscles triggered by low serum potassium, and typically caused by mutation at arginine residues of transmembrane segment four (S4) in voltage-gated sodium or calcium channels (for a review see refs).^{1,2} In sodium channels, charge-reducing mutations of the outer S4 arginines R1 or R2 in domains I to III produce an inwardly rectifying proton or cation current observed with hyperpolarization of membrane potential as experienced with a drop in serum potassium.
-3-6 Present models of hypokalemic periodic paralysis incorporate this leak or "omega" current as a contributing factor in the pathogenesis of the disorder (for a review see refs). ^{6,7} paralysis was described.
-10 We characterized this (R1135H) and a novel cysteine mutation (R1135C) using heterologous expression in mammalian cells to study gating properties, and in Xenopus oocytes to study omega currents.
-11 Here, we extend our analysis of the DIIIS4 R3C mutation to include investigation of charge movement and immobilization of the gating charge.
+Hypokalemic periodic paralysis is a skeletal muscle disorder characterized by flaccid weakness of limb muscles triggered by low serum potassium, and typically caused by mutation at arginine residues of transmembrane segment 4 (S4) in voltagegated sodium or calcium channels (for a review see refs).^{1,2} In sodium channels, charge-reducing mutations of the outer S4 arginines R1 or R2 in domains I to III produce an inwardly rectifying proton or cation current observed with hyperpolarization of membrane potential as experienced with a drop in serum potassium.3-6 Present models of hypokalemic periodic paralysis incorporate this leak or "omega" current as a contributing factor in the pathogenesis of the disorder (for a review see refs).^{6,7}

+Voltage sensor mutations at R3 that produce a depolarization-activated omega current were first identified for normokalemic periodic paralysis mutations in domain II of the sodium channel Na_V1.48 and domain IV of the calcium channel Cav1.1.9 Recently, an R3 histidine mutation in domain IIIS4 of Nav1.4 in hypokalemic periodic paralysis was described.10 We characterized this (R1135H) and a novel cysteine mutation (R1135C) using heterologous expression in mammalian cells to study gating properties, and in Xenopus oocytes to study omega currents.11 Here, we extend our analysis of the DIIIS4 R3C mutation to include investigation of charge movement and immobilization of the gating charge.
 We compared the effects of the R3C mutation on gating properties and gating currents with a focus on closed-state fast inactivation.
 Cysteine substitution at R3 in the domain III voltage sensor enhances closed-state fast inactivation over a voltage range for which this mutation increases gating current.
 Interestingly, effects of mutation at R3 on recovery do not parallel those on remobilization of the gating charge across the voltage range tested.
-These findings suggest an important role for this voltage sensor in fast inactivation complementing that of the domain IV voltage sensor.
-12
+These findings suggest an important role for this voltage sensor in fast inactivation complementing that of the domain IV voltage sensor.12